aws-samples/terraform-eks-workshop/workshop/content/500_eks-terraform-workshop/570_advanced-networking/secondary_cidr/tf-files.md

 This script:

-* Constructs Custom Resource Definition configuration files with the correct security groups and subnets for each AWS Availaability Zone .
+* Constructs Custom Resource Definition configuration files with the correct security groups and subnets for each AWS Availability Zone .
 * Apply the above configuration.
 * Annotates each worker node in the node group with an annotation to link to the correct configuration.